 “It encompassed the well-known circular ‘garden room,’ built around a great tree trunk.
 The garden room windows looked out on the well-groomed real garden, which was a perfection at every season.”
 Galluzzo, John.
 Classic Cookie Creators.

 Ruth did the cooking for guests; she became well-known for her lobster dinners, as well as colonial-era inspired New England meals and desserts.
 Very early on, in 1930, she published “Ruth Wakefield’s Recipes Tried and True” [Ed: in Brockton, Massachusetts.
 The first issue, actually undated, was possibly self-published.]
 The book would slowly pick up in popularity over the years (the library in Joplin, Missouri, announced it had it as a “new book” in 1937), be picked up by Little Brown and other publishers, and have over 30 revisions and reprints.

-Ruth and Ken were broken into and robbed on 2 September 1935.
+On 2 September 1935, Ruth and Ken were robbed in a live hold-up.
 Four gunman took $200 in cash from the safe, and $4,000 in jewelry from the house, including the rings off of Ruth’s hands.
-[See Literature and Lore section below for details.]

 All accounts give the invention as an “accident”, but it’s just as likely that Ruth, a trained Home Economist, knew exactly what she was doing.